xinguard/XinUI/README.md

 XinUI
 =====

-XinUI is a simple SDN controller UI with Ryu.
+XinUI is a simple UI for Ryu SDN controller.

 ##Features